Hessian-Free High-Resolution Nesterov Acceleration for Sampling: Theoretical Analysis of the HFHR Dynamics and Algorithm

+\end{theorem} \begin{remark} The linear growth (at infinity) condition on $\nabla \Delta f$ is actually not as restrictive as it appears.
+For example, for monomial potentials, i.e., $f(x) = x^p, p\in \mathbb{Z}_+$, our linear growth condition is met when $p \le 4$, whereas a standard condition \citep[Theorem 3.1]{pavliotis2014stochastic} for the existence of SDE solutions holds only when $p \le 2$.
+In addition, our condition is related to the Hessian Lipschitz condition commonly used in the literature (e.g., \citealp{durmus2019high,ma2019there}).
+Smoothness and Hessian Lipschitzness imply the growth condition.
+Meanwhile, examples that satisfy linear growth condition but are not Hessian Lipschitz exist, e.g., $f(x)=x^4$, and thus linear growth condition is not necessarily stronger than Hessian Lipschitzness. \end{remark}

-Inspecting the role of $\alpha$ in Equation \eqref{eq:discretization_wasserstein}, we see that $\alpha$ clearly increases the rate of exponential decay, but at the same time it can also increase the discretization error (see \eqref{eq:CdependenceOnAlpha}; assuming $h$ is fixed).
-However, as the following Corollary \ref{corollary:iteration complexity} and its remark will show, the net effect of having a positive $\alpha > 0$, at least for some $\alpha^\star$, is reduced iteration complexity.
+Inspecting the role of $\alpha$ in Equation \eqref{eq:discretization_wasserstein}, we see it clearly increases the rate of exponential decay, but at the same time it can also increase the discretization error (see \eqref{eq:CdependenceOnAlpha}; assuming $h$ is fixed).
+However, as the following Cor.\ref{corollary:iteration complexity} and its remark will show, the net effect of having a positive $\alpha > 0$, at least for some $\alpha^\star$, is reduced iteration complexity.